lishanisrikaran/credit-risk-classification/Report.md

 - Number of accounts
 - Derogatory marks

-The model observed the above loan features against the loan status (healthy or high risk) they were associated with.
-The algorithms now have the ability to classify a unseen loan as healthy or high risk loan status if it provided with the associated features of the loan.
+The models observed the above loan features against the loan status (healthy or high risk) they were associated with.

+The models now have the ability to classify a unseen loan as healthy or high risk if it provided with the associated features of the loan.
 However, a model of this importance cannot be implemented without being throughrougly evaluated and validated, therefore, this analysis will review the two machine learning models created.

-Within the lending data, there were 75,036 loans labelled as being healthy, and 2,500 as being high-risk.
+The lending data containd 75,036 healthy loans and 2,500 high-risk loans.
+Within the original training data, there were 56,277 loans labelled as being healthy, and 1,875 as being high-risk.
 Based on this dataset alone, the classes used to train the first model were quite imbalanced.
-This could potentially cause a model bias towards the healthy loans which means the model may not be as good at generalising, especially for high-risk loans.
+This could potentially cause a model bias towards the healthy loans which means the model may not be as good at generalising, especially for high-risk loans as they are the minority.
 However, the second algorithm produced addresses this imbalance to observe it's affect of the model's performance.

 Logistic regression was used to develop the classifier model, it is a linear statistical model which helps predict a categorical outcome.
 Each data point receives a probability of being a healthy or high-risk loan.
 If the probability is above a certain threshold, that data point is predicted to be a high-risk loan and any below the thesehold would be considered a healthy loan.

-Whilst developing this machine learning algorithms, logistic regress several stages were followed:
+Whilst developing this machine learning algorithm, several stages were followed:
 1) Preprocessing
 During preprocessing, the lending dataset was reviewed for any missing values.
 Once the dataset was confirmed to be 'cleaned', it was loaded in and the features and target variable were segregated.
 The feature and target variable values were then split into a training set and a testing set whereby the class proportions were maintained, this was done so that once the model was trained, it's performance could be evaluated against unseen loans to see how well it generalises.
 2) Training